-17.4 Disability Insurance.
-The City provides Workman's Compensation for job related injury and disability.
+- 17.4 Disability Insurance.
+The City provides Workman's Compensation for job related injury and disability. - 17.5 Dental Insurance.
+The City may elect to offer a voluntary dental insurance plan for its employees.
+Premiums for dental insurance shall be paid 100% by the employees through payroll deduction.